How to Find a Place to Live in Germany

-It is hard to imagine that only 10 years ago your best chances of finding a place to live in Germany where either the local newspaper or through friends and family.
+It is hard to imagine that only 10 years ago your best chances of finding a place to live in Germany where either the local newspapers or through friends and family.

 - Be on time for the viewing, Germans don’t like unpunctuality